Electroplating: Brush electroplating

 A closely related process is brush electroplating, in which localized areas or entire items are plated using a brush saturated with plating solution.
-The brush, typically a stainless steel body wrapped with an absorbent cloth material that both holds the plating solution and prevents direct contact with the item being plated, is connected to the anode of a low voltage direct current power source, and the item to be plated connected to the cathode.
-The operator dips the brush in plating solution then applies it to the item, moving the brush continually to get an even distribution of the plating material.
+The brush, typically a graphite body wrapped with an absorbent cloth material that both holds the plating solution and prevents direct contact with the item being plated, is connected to the anode of a low-voltage and 3-4 ampere direct-current power source, and the item to be plated (the cathode) is grounded.
+The operator dips the brush in plating solution and then applies it to the item, moving the brush continually to get an even distribution of the plating material.

-Brush electroplating has several advantages over tank plating, including portability, ability to plate items that for some reason cannot be tank plated (one application was the plating of portions of very large decorative support columns in a building restoration), low or no masking requirements, and comparatively low plating solution volume requirements.
-Disadvantages compared to tank plating can include greater operator involvement (tank plating can frequently be done with minimal attention), and inability to achieve as great a plate thickness.
+Brush electroplating has several advantages over tank plating, including portability, the ability to plate items that for some reason cannot be tank plated (one application was the plating of portions of very large decorative support columns in a building restoration), low or no masking requirements, and comparatively low plating solution volume requirements.
+It is mainly used industrially in part repair, with worn bearing surfaces getting a nickel or silver deposit.
+With technological advancement deposits up to .025" have been achieved and retained uniformity.
+Disadvantages compared to tank plating can include greater operator involvement (tank plating can frequently be done with minimal attention and the solutions used are often toxic), and the inconsistency in achieving as great a plate thickness.

 Barrel plating

 This technique of electroplating is one of the most common used in the industry for large numbers of small objects.
-The objects are placed in a barrel-shaped non-conductive cage, and then immersed in the chemical bath containing dissolved ions of the metal, that is to be plated onto them.
-The barrel is then rotated, and electrical currents are run through the various pieces in the barrel which complete circuits as they touch one another.
+The objects are placed in a barrel-shaped non-conductive cage and then immersed in a chemical bath containing dissolved ions of the metal that is to be plated onto them.
+The barrel is then rotated, and electrical currents are run through the various pieces in the barrel, which complete circuits as they touch one another.
 The result is a very uniform and efficient plating process, though the finish on the end products will likely suffer from abrasion during the plating process.
 It is unsuitable for highly ornamental or precisely engineered items.

 Cleanliness

 Cleanliness is essential to successful electroplating, since molecular layers of oil can prevent adhesion of the coating.
 ASTM B322 is a standard guide for cleaning metals prior to electroplating.
-Cleaning includes solvent cleaning, hot alkaline detergent cleaning, electrocleaning, and acid treatment etc. The most common industrial test for cleanliness is the waterbreak test, in which the surface is thoroughly rinsed and held vertical.
+Cleaning includes solvent cleaning, hot alkaline detergent cleaning, electrocleaning, ultrasonic cleaning and acid treatment.
+The most common industrial test for cleanliness is the waterbreak test, in which the surface is thoroughly rinsed and held vertical.
 Hydrophobic contaminants such as oils cause the water to bead and break up, allowing the water to drain rapidly.
 Perfectly clean metal surfaces are hydrophilic and will retain an unbroken sheet of water that does not bead up or drain off.
 ASTM F22 describes a version of this test.
-This test does not detect hydrophilic contaminants, but electroplating can displace these easily since the solutions are water-based.
+This test does not detect hydrophilic contaminants, but electroplating can displace these easily, since the solutions are water-based.
 Surfactants such as soap reduce the sensitivity of the test and must be thoroughly rinsed off.